shelbycobra/Jacoco-Comparison-Tool/README.md

 - Create a "bin" directory under your source folder, and put your compiled source (jar or class files) inside that "bin" directory.
 - Put your exec files under the source folder.
 - Edit the configuration in the report.conf file inside the project root folder.
+    - *classes*: The absolute path to your classes folder. *e.g.* /path/to/project/classes/main
-    - *source*: The absolute path to your source folder.
+    - *sources*: The absolute path to your sources folder. *e.g.* /path/to/project/src/main/java
     - *reports*: The absolute path to the directory where the generated report files will be copied to
     - *execfile[0]*: The path to your first intermediate data file ex. jacoco1.exec
     - *execfile[1]*: The path to your second intermediate data file ex. jacoco2.exec